alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 ###Within the EEA

-To import from within the EEA, you need a wholesale dealer's licence [wholesale dealer's licence](#wholesale-licence)
+To import from within the EEA, you need a [wholesale dealer's licence](#wholesale-licence)

 ###Outside the EEA